 Review

-There are not many options for drivers who want a seven-seat electric car right now, but Mercedes-Benz might just have the answer with its new EQB.
+There are not many options for drivers who want a seven-seat electric car right now, especially one with a compact footprint.
+The Mercedes-Benz EQB, therefore, is a rather unique proposition.

-Due to arrive in the UK this month, it joins the brand’s growing range of EQ electric models that are all based on existing Mercedes platforms.
-The EQB, then, is an electric version of the GLB SUV.
+It forms part of the brand’s range of EQ electric models that are based on existing Mercedes platforms.
+The EQB is an electric version of the GLB SUV.

-Like its stablemates, the EQB has minimal visual changes compared with its GLB counterpart.
+Like the smaller EQA, the EQB has minimal visual changes compared with its GLB counterpart.
 There’s a gloss black panel in place of the front grille and full width light bars at the front and rear, to help set it apart from a regular petrol or diesel Mercedes.

 The changes remove some of the ruggedness on the outside, but the GLB’s premium interior remains intact.
 The dashboard is classy, with a mixture of gloss black and matte silver trims.
 It feels upmarket and offers plenty of space.

-An 80kWh battery provides a WLTP range of up to 257 miles and can be recharged from 10-80% in as little as 32 minutes, using a 100kW charger.
+With either battery, the car can be recharged from 10-80% in as little as 32 minutes, using a 100kW DC charger.
+There is also AC charging at up to 11kW.

 Drivers are presented with a best and worst case range figure in the instrument cluster display, which helps to demonstrate how driving style and use of features such as the heating can sap battery power.

-The EQB’s dual-motor powertrain provides suitable traction for ample acceleration, with our 350 test car achieving 0-62mph in just 6.0 seconds.
-It’s a tad excessive for a family SUV and we expect the 300 will suit the majority of fleet customers just fine.
-It’s no slouch either, reaching the same benchmark in 7.7 seconds.
+The EQB’s dual-motor powertrain provides suitable traction for ample acceleration, with 350 achieving 0-62mph in just 6.2 seconds.
+It’s a tad excessive for a family SUV and we expect the single motor 250+ will suit the majority of fleet customers just fine.

-What we can say is that the EQB is well-mannered on the motorway, with a little wind noise audible due to its boxy stature.
+At motorway speeds the EQB is well-mannered, with a little wind noise audible despite its boxy stature.
 It also feels relatively nimble and compact around town for a car that can seat seven.

 The EQB is an impressive package, offering decent performance and a premium feel, combined with the space and practicality of a mid-size SUV.